 Even to this day, with incredibly detailed launch plans and a team to help implement everything, there are little details that we don’t think through and late nights are spent to get everything ready for big launches.

-That doesn’t mean that it never gets easier, because launching does get easier!
-But it’s almost impossible to predict every little thing that needs to get done during a project like creating and selling an ecourse.
+That doesn’t mean that it never gets easier because launching online courses does get easier!
+But it’s almost impossible to predict every little thing that needs to get done during a project like creating and selling an e-course.

 30. Creating an Online Course Is 3x The Amount Of Work You Think It Is

 Here’s why it takes 3 times the amount of work you estimate to create an e-course: